Boss has always been introduced with top-notch effect processors for guitars. The latest addition on the list is BOSS GX 100 guitar effect processor.

 Let’s have a look at all the features of BOSS GX100 guitar effect processor.

-- BOSS GX 100 features 24-bit ADA converter with 32-bit floating-point processing, and 48 kHz sampling rate.
+• BOSS GX 100 features a 24-bit ADA converter with 32-bit floating-point processing and a 48 kHz sampling rate.

-- There are 150 effects and 23 amplifier types in which some of them are the replica of tube amplifiers.
+• There are 150 effects and 23 amplifier types in some of them are replicas of tube amplifiers.

-- This effect processr features freely assignable onboard footswitches and expression pedal which can be used to assign unlimited numbers of effects control.
+• This effect processor features freely assignable onboard footswitches and expression pedals which can be used to assign unlimited numbers of effects control.

-- You can connect up to two footswitches or single expression pedal.
+• You can connect up to two footswitches or a single expression pedal.

-- It has MIDI I/O jacks along with USB post to connect with your DAW.
+• It has MIDI I/O jacks along with a USB port to connect with your DAW.

-These are the features highlights of this guitar effect processor.
+These are the features and highlights of this guitar effect processor.

 BOSS GX 100 Pro and Cons